 For Release Upon Receipt - April 28, 2009

 Contact: Lauren Domingos, 617-358-1688, firstname.lastname@example.org

-Location: Metcalf Hall (2nd Floor of the George Sherman Union, 775 Commonwealth Avenue, Boston)
+Location: Metcalf Hall, George Sherman Union, 775 Commonwealth Avenue

-Admission: Free to Friends of the Library members and BU students; $25 per person for the public
+Admission: Free to Friends of the Libraries and BU Students; $25 per person for the public

 Contact: For more information, call 617-353-1226 or email email@example.com

 Elizabeth George has been called “a master of English mystery.”
 She sold her first novel, A Great Deliverance, in 1988, and has since taught courses in writing at several colleges and universities.
 In her internationally best-selling novels, Ms. George has brought her own modern sensibility to dark, psychologically rich tales of crime and detection.
 She has received the Anthony Award, the Agatha Award, France’s Le Grand Prix de Literature Policiere and Germany’s prestigious MIMI.
 Ms. George is one of only two American writers whose novels have been adapted for the popular BBC/PBS series, MYSTERY!
 Her most recent Inspector Lynley novel, Careless In Red, was published in May 2008.